Emergency Contraception

 Get Help When You Need It

-You can visit Neils Pharmacy during opening hours for a confidential consultation about emergency contraception.
+You can visit Neils Pharmacy during opening hours for a confidential consultation.

-Our pharmacists are here to help you access timely care and clear information — with your privacy and dignity always respected.
+Our pharmacists are here to provide timely, professional care — with your privacy and dignity always respected.

 The Pharmacy First service builds on the NHS Community Pharmacist Consultation Service which has run since October 2019.
 The consultation service enables patients to be referred into community pharmacy for a minor illness or an urgent repeat medicine supply.